oVirt/ovirt-site/source/feature/detailedstabledeviceaddresses.html.md

 #### Business Logic

-All places in which we send/recieve VM details are affected:
+All places in which we send/receive VM details are affected:

        CreateVDSCommand           - called when running a VM GetAllVmStatsVDSCommand    - called to get basic information (status) on all VMs GetVmStatsVDSCommand       - called to get basic information (status) on all one VM ListVDSCommand             - called to get all VM details, will be used when recognizing that hash has been changed on a VM refreshVdsRunTimeInfo      - called periodically to refresh VMs information and persist it to db.

+In order to support both old (under 3.1) structure and new structure (3.1 and above), we will have to re-factor current code in above classes.
+This will be done by creating a VMInfoManagerBase class that will implement all shared code and define protected methods that can be overridden by its descendants.
+We will have to create VMMixedInfoManager and VMDeviceInfoManager both extends VMInfoManagerBase.
+VMMixedInfoManager stands for old (under 3.1) structure VMDeviceInfoManager stands for new structure (3.1 and above) We will have a factory method in the relevant classes that will return the relevant VMInfoManagerBase instance depending on VM Cluster Compatibility version.

 #### User Experience